joezuntz/descpipe/README.md

 ### Questions

-- How should embarassingly paralle jobs be run?
+- How should embarassingly parallel jobs be run?
 - How should non-embarassingly parallel jobs be run?
 - Could the inputs/outputs dictionary be allowed to specify particular schemas?
 - Should we always go via a generated submission script or could we operate the pipeline